slow cooker” class=”wp-image-166818″ />Crock Pot Apple Crisp

 Can I leave out the caramel sauce?

-If you want just a hint without the full sweetness, use a couple tablespoons instead of the full amount.
-I’d try it with caramel at least once before skipping it — it really does make a difference.
+Absolutely, and it’s still good.
+You get a classic apple crisp flavor rather than a caramel apple.
+If you want just a hint without all of the sweetness, try a couple of tablespoons instead of the full amount.
+I’d recommend doing caramel at least once before skipping it – it really makes a big difference.

 Can I use a different cake mix flavor?